opf/openproject/docs/getting-started/work-packages-introduction/README.md

 ![create-a-new-workpackage](create-a-new-workpackage.png)

-A split screen view is opened with the new work package form on the right and the list of already existing work packages on the left.
+A split screen view is opened with the new work package form on the right and the table listing already existing work packages on the left.

-If there are not yet any work packages in the project, you will see a message that there are no work packages to be displayed in the list.
+If there are not yet any work packages in the project, you will see a message that there are no work packages to be displayed in the table.

 In the empty form on the right, you can enter all relevant information for this work package, e.g. the subject and a description, set an assignee, a due date or any other field.
 The fields you can populate are called **work package attributes**.
 Also, you can add attachments with copy & paste or with drag and drop.